bebleo/smtpdfix/README.md

 > If these variables are included in a `.env` file they'll be loaded automatically.

+## Alternatives

+Many libraries for send email have built-in means to test the mail and these are generally preferable to using this application.
+Some known solutions:

++ **fastapi-mail**: has a `record_messsages()` method to intercept the mail.
+Instructions on how to suppress the sending of mail and implement it can be seen at [https://sabuhish.github.io/fastapi-mail/example/#unittests-using-fastapimail](https://sabuhish.github.io/fastapi-mail/example/#unittests-using-fastapimail)
++ **flask=mail**: has a method to intercept the email for testing purposes.
+[Instructions](https://pythonhosted.org/Flask-Mail/#unit-tests-and-suppressing-emails)

 ## Developing

 To develop and test smtpdfix you will need to install [pytest-asyncio](https://github.com/pytest-dev/pytest-asyncio) to run asynchronous tests, [isort](https://pycqa.github.io/isort/) to sort imports and [flake8](https://flake8.pycqa.org/en/latest/) to lint.
 To install in a virtual environment for development: